Proceedings of the USSR Academy of Sciences: History

 until 1947, when it ceased publication.
 The change in volume numbering with 1935, v.3(8) virtually renumbered: 1933; 1934, v.1-4; and 1935, v.1-2, to: v.
 1, 1933; v.2-5, 1934; and v.6-7, 1935.

 Doklady Akademii Nauk SSSR continued publication until 1992, when it changed title to Doklady Akademii Nauk.

 Some Comptes Rendus (Doklady)... articles also appear to have been published in European journals, and Reaxys/Beilstein and Berichte der Deutschen Chemischen Gesellschaft (Chemische Berichte), Web of Science, Chemical Abstracts (SciFinder) and "Doklady" all use different transliteration schemes.

 An excellent review of the multiplicity of national/international transliteration schemes is given by Hoseh.

 Indexing problems

-SciFinder incorrectly assigned Doklady Akademii Nauk SSSR, Seriya A to articles published between 1933-1935, v.2 in Doklady Akademii Nauk SSSR and to articles published between 1935, v.3(8) to v.56(2), 1947 in Comptes Rendus de l'Académie des Sciences de l'URSS.
+SciFinder incorrectly assigned Doklady Akademii Nauk SSSR, Seriya A to articles published between 1933 and 1935, v.2 in Doklady Akademii Nauk SSSR and to articles published between 1935, v.3(8) to v.56(2), 1947 in Comptes Rendus de l'Académie des Sciences de l'URSS.
 The print Chemical Abstracts provides the correct journal title.
 Scifinder records for articles published in 1935, v.3(8), 1935 are inconsistently shown as either v.3 or v.8.
-SciFinder records also do not consistently provide both the Russian and English, French or German pagination for the 1933-1935, v.2 articles.
+SciFinder records also do not consistently provide both the Russian and English, French or German pagination for the 1933–1935, v.2 articles.